hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

 ### Replicated Command Line Interface

 1. Login to a command line terminal of the Terraform Enterprise host machine.
-1. Execute the command below and take note on the location from the property `AirgapPackagePath` to upload the desired airgap package into on the Terraform Enterprise host machine:
+1. Execute the command below and take note on the location from the property `AirgapPackagePath` to upload the desired airgap packages into on the Terraform Enterprise host machine:

     ```
     replicatedctl params export | grep AirgapPackagePath